 Interview with Federico Moreno-Nickerson

-Before he joins us as a speaker at City Nation Place Latin America & Caribbean, we asked Federico Moreno-Nickerson, Vice President of Development, Apple Leisure Group, to share their take on the key trends affecting place branding.
+We asked Federico Moreno-Nickerson, Vice President of Development, Apple Leisure Group, to share his take on the key trends affecting place branding.

 CNP: Why do you think that this is a good time to be launching City Nation Place Latin America & Caribbean to bring together national, regional and city place branders to explore the unique challenges that the region faces?